h9h/aoc-2021/day07/README.md

 # --- Day 7: The Treachery of Whales ---

+Part1 is actually calculating the distance of crabs to the median of their position:
+"The median minimizes the sum of absolute deviations (the ℓ1 norm)"

+median := value in middle of distribution - ie half is smaller, half is larger than median

+Why?
+Let cost(x) = the cost at position x.
+Then cost(median + delta) >= cost(median) for at least half the crabs (namely those below the median) and <= for at most half the crabs (namely those above the median).
+So cost(median + delta) >= cost(median), with equality only if all crabs on median.
+Same reasoning hold for the reverse case median - delta.

+Part2 is close to the mean:

+The mean minimizes the euclidean norm (square distance).
+The sum 1..n = n*(n+1)/2 which is close to n^2/2

+I just used brute force.

+## --- Part 1 ---

 A giant whale has decided your submarine is its next meal, and it's much faster than you are.
 There's nowhere to run!

 Suddenly, a swarm of crabs (each in its own tiny submarine - it's too deep for them otherwise) zooms in to rescue you!
 They seem to be preparing to blast a hole in the ocean floor; sensors indicate a massive underground cave system just beyond where they're aiming!